 Answer: The same God who, in time, brings good to those who love Him out of any tragedy.

-Horatio Spafford, who authored the words to this hymn, must have felt like Job when his once very successful investment business was destroyed in the Great Chicago fire in 1871.
+In 1871, Horatio Spafford lost many investment properties in the Great Chicago fire.
 Two years later he planned to join D.L.
 Moody in England and booked tickets on a ship for himself and his family.
 At the last minute he delayed his own voyage because of business and sent his wife and four daughters on ahead.
-On the voyage across the Atlantic the ship encountered a storm, which sank the ship and took the lives of all four of his daughters.
+On the voyage across the Atlantic the ship was struck by another vessel.
+The ship sank and took the lives of all four of his daughters.
 His wife Anna was rescued, unconscious and floating on a piece of wood.